Creatine Loading Calculator

 Do I have to load creatine?

-Capsules often contain less creatine per unit than a powder scoop.
-Check Grams per label unit; if the count is high, use Tolerance Checks to consider direct maintenance or a different product form.
+Capsules often contain much less creatine per unit than a powder scoop.
+Check Grams per label unit; a small capsule value can turn a normal gram target into many pieces.

-What should I fix when a health warning appears?
+What should I do when health warnings appear?

 Review Health context.
-Kidney, medical diet, pregnancy, breastfeeding, and under-18 selections are intentionally cautious and should be handled with qualified guidance before using a generic plan.
+Kidney, medical diet, pregnancy, breastfeeding, and under-18 selections intentionally point away from generic loading instructions and toward qualified guidance.

 Glossary: